Daigo Higa: Higa vs. Rosales

 On 15 April, 2018, Higa defended his WBC flyweight title for the third time in a row against challenger Cristofer Rosales.
 Higa lost the fight and his belt via TKO in the ninth round.

 Higa vs. Tsutsumi

 On 26 October, 2020, Higa fought Seiya Tsutsumi.
 The fight ended in a majority draw, one judge scoring it in favour of Higa, 96-94, while the other two judges saw the fight as a draw, scoring it 95-95.

 Higa vs. Kobayashi

 On 31 December, 2020, Higa fought Yuki Kobayashi, who was ranked #9 by the IBF and #14 by the WBO at bantamweight.
 Higa won via a fifth-round knockout.

+Higa vs. Tsutsumi

+Higa was scheduled to challenge Seiya Tsutsumi for his WBA bantamweight title at Ariake Arena in Tokyo, Japan on February 24, 2025.
+The fight ended in a draw with all three judges scoring it 114–114.

+Higa vs. Vargas

+Higa fought Antonio Vargas on July 30, 2025 in Yokahama, Japan.
+The fight ended in a draw, with all three judges scoring the fight 113-113.
+Higa announced his retirement from boxing the following day.